zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Remember, I said the word “damn” is sometimes used with the word “God,” but “damn” itself is also considered a foul word or a s wear word.
 Certainly my mother would never allow me to use that word in our house when I was growing up.
 It’s used as an adjective when you are frustrated or whe n you are angry at something.
 Again, it’s considered rude.
 It’s consid ered foul language and not the sort of thing you would use in public, and certainl y not the sort of thing you would want to use around children, although I’m sure some  parents do when they’re angry.

 Dorothy doesn’t like it.
 She says, “Okay, that’s it .
 If you’re going to live here, we’ll need a swear jar.”
 A “swear jar” (jar) is a contain er that some people use in some families as a way of trying to punish people, child ren in a family, from using foul language.
-Every time you use a bad word, you have t o put money into the swear jar as a punishment.
+Every time you use a bad word, you have to put money into the swear jar as a punishment.
 “Jars” are containers that are  usually made out of glass.
 When you buy certain kinds of food like, I don’t kn ow, jam or pickles or olives, they’re typically are sold in the stores in jars, i n glass containers.

 Well, Dorothy is going to have Cameron put money in to a swear jar every time he uses a bad word.
 She explains this.
 She says, “For every swear word you say,